United States Immigration and Customs Enforcement: Homeland Security Investigations (HSI)

 HSI is the primary investigative arm of Department of Homeland Security and consists of more than 10,300 employees who are assigned throughout 30 offices in the U.S. and 52 international offices (41 international sub-offices) around the world.
-Approximately 6,000 HSI employees are special agents (criminal investigators), making it the second largest investigative service in the United States, behind the Federal Bureau of Investigation (FBI).
+Approximately 6,000 HSI employees are special agents (criminal investigators), making it the second-largest investigative service in the United States, behind the Federal Bureau of Investigation (FBI).

 HSI special agents investigate violations of more than 400 U.S. laws that threaten national security, including counter-proliferation; human smuggling and trafficking; weapons smuggling; narcotics smuggling and trafficking; human rights violations; transnational gang activity; financial crimes, including money laundering and bulk cash smuggling; cyber crime; child exploitation and sex tourism; trade crimes such as commercial fraud and intellectual property theft; smuggling of counterfeit pharmaceuticals and other merchandise; document and benefit fraud; the manufacturing, sale, and use of counterfeit immigration and identity documents; mass-marketing fraud; art theft; international cultural property and antiquities crimes; export enforcement and visa security.
 HSI agents can be requested to provide security for VIPs, and also augment the U.S. Secret Service during overtaxed times such as special security events and elections.

 HSI was formerly known as the ICE Office of Investigations.
 HSI special agents are Series 1811 criminal investigators and have the statutory authority to enforce the Immigration and Nationality Act (Title 8), U.S. customs laws (Title 19), general federal crimes (Title 18), the Controlled Substances Act (Title 21), with approval from the Department of Justice, as well as Titles 5, 6, 12, 22, 26, 28, 31, 46, 49, and 50 of the U.S. Code.

+Peter Hatch—assistant director of Homeland Security Investigations—announced that ICE had assembled a "tiger team" to pursue international students who had participated in protests in solidarity with Palestinians during the Gaza war.
+This team used information from pro-Israel doxing website Canary Mission and radical Zionist organization Betar, investigating 5,000 listed names.
+Hatch stated that "more than 75%" of student protesters that ICE targeted for deportation came from these sites.